Russia visa requirements for filming & TV production

 Shooting film, TV or commercial video in Russia and getting all the permits could be tricky.
 It's mostly due to the fact that Russia doesn't have special laws regulating foreign film and television production.

-Russian Tourist Visa Works for Most Film and TV Shoots
+Russian Tourist visa requirements for most Film and TV shoots

-Russian Business Visa for Film and Television Production
+Russian Business visa requirements for Film and Television Production

-Acquiring business visa is a slightly lengthierprocess.
-The production company or fixer you cooperate with needs to send you an invitation via the Russian Migration Service or the Foreign Ministry.
+Acquiring Business visa is a slightly lengthier process.
+The production company or fixer in film production you cooperate in Russia with needs to send you an invitation via The Ministry of Foreign Affairs of the Russian Federation.

-There is one loophole called media accreditation in the Foreign Ministry.
+There is one loophole called media accreditation in the The Ministry of Foreign Affairs of the Russian Federation.
 Obtaining this paper is a bit tricky, and you need it only if you directly represent a broadcaster or going to shoot an event featuring Russian officials.

 Dealing With Russian Customs